Tornado Claim Lawyer in Texas

 What Types of Damage Can Tornadoes Cause?

-Tornadoes can cause severe damage to homes, particularly mobile homes.
-Tornadoes can take a roof off a house entirely or can damage the roof so that rain comes into the house, damaging walls, floors, ceilings, furniture, and appliances.
-Tornadoes can uproot trees, flinging them into the house and breaking windows and doors, or crashing through roofs.
-Flying debris can damage home siding or tear off portions of the siding.
 Tornadoes that reach EF-2 (111-135 mph) and EF-3 (136-165 mph) are capable of causing extensive damage to a home in as little as four seconds.
 An EF-4 (166-200 mph) tornado and an EF-5 (over 200 mph) tornado can decimate an entire community, causing death and destruction.

-Our expert tornado claim attorney in Texas is ready to provide legal guidance.
+Our tornado claim attorney in Texas is ready to provide legal guidance.
 Call (504) 438-4507 now.

-How Much Can It Cost To Repair Your Home AFter A Tornado?
+How Much Can It Cost To Repair Your Home After a Tornado?

 Seek counsel from a qualified Texas tornado damage claim lawyer at Gulf Coast Insurance Attorneys.
 Call (504) 438-4507 or contact us to make an appointment.